388 King George Rd, Brantford, ON, N3T 5L8

 There is no set rate of depreciation.
 Typically, a new car will depreciate by 20-30% in the first year.
 That rate then slows until at year 5, the car is worth around 40% of its original value.

-That rate and amount differs depending on:
+That rate and amount differ depending on:

-The make and model
+The Make and Model

 Some makes like Jeep and Ram depreciate slowly while other manufacturers such as BMW will depreciate faster.

-According to a 2020 study, the Jeep Wrangler Unlimited, Jeep Wrangler and Dodge Challenger were among the top ten slow depreciating cars.
+According to a 2020 study, the Jeep Wrangler Unlimited, Jeep Wrangler and Dodge Challenger were among the top ten slow-depreciating cars.
 The BMW 7 and 5 series and the Nissan LEAF depreciated the fastest.

 Condition